ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ## Azure Redis Cache Client

+There is only one client provided by Ballerina to interact with Azure Redis Cache.

+**azure_redis_cache:Client** - This creates a Azure Redis Client instance and perform different actions related to creating managing that Redis cache Instance, Firewall Rules, Patch Schedules and Linked Servers.

 You can now make the connection configuration using the connection string and entity path.

 ```ballerina
 azure_redis_cache:AzureRedisConfiguration config = {oauth2Config: {
         tokenUrl: <TOKEN_URL>,